 I started my business in March 2015.
 Up until then, I was a stay-at-home mom for 6 years though I dabbled in teaching and hair product marketing at some point.

 After my last baby, I realized I was always on Facebook whenever the older kids were in school and spent a lot of time in a group where people advertise their products so I thought, “Why not start something on Facebook?”.

 Additionally, people from my home country (Nigeria) are fans of American products.

-Can you tell us a bit more about your business?
+Can you tell us a bit more about Luxury Shopper?

 The name of my business is Luxury Shopper NG.
-I help people source for business and personal goods such as kiddies apparel, ladies and men’s wears, accessories like shoes, bags, jewellery and general merchandise from abroad.
+I help people source for business and personal goods such as kiddies apparel, ladies and men’s wear, accessories like shoes, bags, jewelry, and general merchandise from abroad.

 I buy at store rates and charge a percentage based on the good’s worth as my fee.

 What has the journey being like so far?